emilssonn/1DV450_pe222bz/TOERH/README.md

 * Use lvh.me:3000 to access the server, to enable subdomains.

 The application uses REDIS for rate limiting.
-The repo includes redis-server.exe for window or download from http://redis.io/download.
+The repo includes redis-server.exe for windows or download from http://redis.io/download.
 Extract the zip file and go to bin/release/ and extract redisbin.zip, it should contain redis-server.exe.

 Mac users: install version 2.6.x from http://redis.io/download